tao-org/tao-services/README.md

 ### Known issues
 When OpenStack and Kubernetes plugins are used together, one of them may fail.
 This is due to different Jackson configurations applied to the same instance.
-In order to use them together, please contact the developers.
+In order to use them together, please check out the forked **openstack4j** repository, build this version from sources and use the resulted jars instead of the Maven published ones.